Any types of scams

 How does the scam work?

 In my case, I sold a computer on eBay.
-The buyer wanted me to ship it out of the country and sent a
+The buyer requested shipping outside the country and sent a

-clear just because your bank cashed the check.
-They can still come after you to recoup the money once they discover it's a bogus check.
+clear just because your bank processes the check; they can still pursue you to recover the money

 5. Auction fraud: